Mewzician/GettingAndCleaningData/README.md

 # GettingAndCleaningData
-Start the analysis by downloading and unzipping the dataset: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip From the directory UCI HAR Directory, use R code script called run_analysis.R to carry out the analysis.
+Start the analysis by downloading and unzipping the dataset: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip from the directory UCI HAR Directory.
+Move files into a directory called /data.
+Run the  R code script called run_analysis.R one level above /data.
 A high level summary of these steps are below.

 ##The Script

-First, extract the files you need.
+Read the files into R.
-Merge the datasets from two subdirectories Test and Train.
+Merge the datasets from the original Test and Train directories.
-Select only the columns (variables of interest), specifically those relecting standard deviations or means.
+Select only the variables of interest -- those relecting standard deviations or means.
 This text appears in those column names: “std” and “mean”.
-Rename activities.
+Rename numeric activities.
-Rename columns.
+Remove extra characters in variable names give a cleaner appearance.
 Filter out a new data set that is tidy.
 The new data set contains means of each variable for each activity and each subject.

 ##The Tidy Data Set